miguelgrinberg/Flask-SocketIO/docs/index.rst

 - For Redis, the package ``redis`` must be installed (``pip install redis``).
 - For RabbitMQ, the package ``kombu`` must be installed (``pip install kombu``).
-- For ther message queues supported by Kombu, see the `Kombu documentation
+- For other message queues supported by Kombu, see the `Kombu documentation
   <http://docs.celeryproject.org/projects/kombu/en/latest/introduction.html#transport-comparison>`_
   to find out what dependencies are needed.